Ab'aro: Flash floods

 Runoff mostly occurs in the form of high runoff discharge events that occur in a very short period (called flash floods).
 These are related to the steep topography, often little vegetation cover and intense convective rainfall.
 The peaks of such flash floods have often a 50 to 100 times larger discharge than the preceding baseflow.

-In contrast to neighbouring rivers such as May Meqa, May Shoate or Giraliwdo, the magnitude of floods in Ab’aro has not been decreased due to interventions in the catchment.
+In contrast to neighbouring rivers such as May Meqa, May Sho'ate or Graliwdo, the magnitude of floods in Ab’aro has not been decreased due to interventions in the catchment.
 Physical conservation structures such as stone bunds and check dams that intercept runoff are absent.
 On the steep slopes, exclosures have not been established and there is no dense vegetation that could contribute to enhanced infiltration, less flooding or better baseflow.
 As such, it is one of the few catchments that could stand model for conditions before major human interventions for conservation started in the Tigray region.